 Benefits - Financial

-• Net farm income increases by 30-50% annually in best-case scenarios.
+• Net farm income increases 30-50% annually in optimal management scenarios.

-• Reduction of synthetic input costs by 15-40% by year five.
+• Synthetic input costs are reduced by 15-40% by year five.

-• Diversified income streams increase gross revenue by 10-30% annually.
+• Diversified income streams increase gross annual revenue by 10-30%.

-• Soil health improvements can increase land appraisal value by 10-30%.
+• Improved soil health can boost agricultural land appraisal by 10-30%.

 Benefits - System